elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

   - also looked at firms that switched from filing 13G (passive) to 13D (activist stance) which means that there should've been no additional performance

 > Additional tests refute alternative explanations that attribute the improvement to management’s voluntary reform, industry consolidation shocks, and hedge funds’ stock picking.
 The overall evidence is consistent with a real long-term effect of hedge fund intervention on target firms’ fundamentals.

+## Quiz 3H

+In a recent article, Kurt Dew states that legacy markets like the NYSE and Nasdaq have failed institutional investors.
+He cites the proliferation of dark pools as evidence of this failure.
+In no more than five sentences, please provide two arguments, one consistent with this view and one contrary to it.
+Support your arguments with evidence where possible.